Esophageal Adenocarcinoma Stage IIA

 |Title:||Esophageal Adenocarcinoma Stage IIA|

 Stage IIA adenocarcinoma of the esophagus.
-Cancer has spread into the muscle layer of the esophagus wall.
-The cancer cells are grade 3.
-Grade 3 cancer cells look more abnormal under a microscope and grow and spread more quickly than grade 1 or 2 cancer cells.
+Cancer has spread into the thick muscle layer of the esophagus wall.
+The cancer cells are grade 3 or the grade is not known.
+Grade 3 cancer cells look more abnormal under a microscope and grow and spread more quickly than grade 1 and 2 cancer cells.

 Anatomy -- Digestive/Gastrointestinal System